Twitter hits back at Musk over deal doubt

-Twitter has fired back at Elon Musk, accusing the world’s richest person of “knowingly” breaching an agreement to buy the social media firm, days after the Tesla CEO sought to back out of the $US44 billion ($A64 billion) deal.
+Twitter has fired back at Elon Musk, accusing the world’s richest person of “knowingly” breaching an agreement to buy the social media business, days after the Tesla CEO sought to back out of the $US44 billion ($64 billion) deal.

 “Twitter has not suffered and is not likely to suffer a Company Material Adverse Effect,” it said.

-Twitter is planning to file a lawsuit early this week in Delaware, people familiar with the matter told Reuters.
+Twitter was planning to file a lawsuit early this week in Delaware, people familiar with the matter told Reuters.

 The social media giant also said in the letter the merger agreement remained in place, adding it would take steps to close the deal.